Sihayo kaXongo: Post-war

 In August, immediately after the end of the war, Cetshwayo's senior chief Mnyamana kaNgqengelele confiscated all of Sihayo's cattle, as he blamed him for starting the war.
 As cattle was the basis of wealth in the kingdom Sihayo was left impoverished.
 As part of the peace terms the British imposed the division of Zululand into 13 chiefdoms, the abolition of the iButho system and the exile of Cetshwayo.
 The two chiefdoms on the Natal border were granted to Hlubi, a Basuto chief who had fought on the British side, in the west and John Robert Dunn, a British settler who had held territory in pre-war Zululand, in the east.
 Sihayo's lands fell in Hlubi's chiefdom and in the particular domain of a sub-chief Faku, also a Basuto.
 Faku ordered Sihayo and Mehlokazulu to leave his territory and Sihayo was left landless.

 Sihayo continued to support the royalist uSuthu faction, which campaigned for the return of Cetshwayo.
 There was sporadic violence between the uSuthu and the new chiefs and the British recognised that the partition had not worked.
 Cetshwayo was permitted to return but was granted authority over only nine of the chiefdoms in the centre of Zululand.
 He was left surrounded by the territories of pro-British chiefs to the north and a Zulu Reserve Territory (formed from Hlubi and Dunn's chiefdoms) to the south.
 This only served to intensify the conflict into the Third Zulu Civil War in 1883.
-Following the second partition Sihayo had sought refuge in the eastern portion of the Zulu Reserve Territory with the remaining Qungebe.
+Following the second partition Sihayo had sought refuge in the eastern portion of the Zulu Reserve Territory with the remaining Qungebeni.
 They were attacked there by Hlubi's Tlokwa.

 The uSuthu invaded the chiefdom of the pro-British Zibhebhu kaMaphitha but were routed by an assault by the Mandlakazi, who then counter-attacked Ulundi.
 Sihayo had rallied to Cetshwayo at the capital and was there when it was taken by the Mandlakazi in July 1883.
 He was killed in a hut on 2 July, as were 50 other royalist chiefs and izinDuna.
 Cetshwayo died in exile and the former kingdom was formally annexed by the British in 1887.